• Skip to primary navigation

 It all comes down to speed.
 In general, a hardware HEVC video decoder will outperform a software decoder every single time.

-If you’ve got a brand new Android box with nothing on it, that may not be an issue.
-But, as devices get older, and we add more stuff to them, there’s more demands being put on the OS.
-In other words, more programs competing for CPU time….
+If you’ve got a brand-new Android box with nothing on it, that may not be an issue.
+But, as devices get older, and we add more stuff to them, there are more demands being put on the OS.
+In other words, more programs competing for CPU time…

-….and that means less resources available to play your video file using software decoding.
+….and that means fewer resources available to play your video file using software decoding.

 A hardware HEVC decoder beats a software HEVC decoder every time.